-The PE Department’s vision is to lead the Colorado School of Mines, Colorado, the United States, and the Earth and beyond with the engineering, science, and technology challenges through education, research, development, and management of these resources considering engineering and science integrity, social responsibility, economic effects, ethical constraints, environmental impact, and safety concerns.
+The PE Department’s vision is to lead the Colorado School of Mines, State of Colorado, United States, Earth, and beyond, in engineering, science, and technology challenges through education, research development, and management with consideration of engineering and science integrity, social responsibility, economic effects, ethical constraints, environmental impact, and safety concerns.

-Our mission is to provide the skills at the undergraduate, graduate, and continuing education levels to serve the world in developing conventional and unconventional hydrocarbon resources, water resources, and geothermal energy, promoting cutting-edge research to improve resource recovery, advancing technologies to combat environmental problems, such as, carbon sequestration and other earth disposal processes, and fostering socially responsible development of earth’s resources.
+Our mission is to provide the necessary skills at the undergraduate, graduate, and continuing education levels to serve the world in developing conventional and unconventional hydrocarbon resources, water resources, and geothermal energy, while promoting cutting-edge research to improve resource recovery, advancing technologies to combat environmental problems, such as carbon sequestration and other earth disposal processes, and to foster the socially responsible development of Earth’s resources.

 In light of our vision and perceived mission, we set our strategic goals as follows: